DaCHack/SynoVideoGPS/README.md

 Tips
 -------------
 - Install ffmpeg version from Community Repository to enable better Metadata recognition
 - After the script completed PhotoStation continues to index the new metadata.
-Please wait for the `postgres` process to complete before the data will be visible in PhotoStation.
-As long as the indexing continues you will find the progress on top of the list with significant CPU usage when you enter the command `top`
+Please wait for the `postgres` and `synoindexplugind` processes to complete before the data will be visible in PhotoStation.
+As long as the indexing continues you will find the progresses on top of the list with significant CPU usage when you enter the command `top`

 Credits
 -------------